 Once the business process is determined, we meet with analysts or developers to specify the details.
 In most cases during projects we do not build a system from scratch, but add new functionalities that should be adjusted to the existing system logic.
 A sequence diagram is helpful in outlining details.
 We describe in detail which systems take part in the process, and provide the names for APIs and the way to evoke them.
 This is the target diagram of the project that can be used as technical documentation for the system.

-A business analyst’s work means continuously building an understanding between project teams and business.
+A business analyst continuously tries to build an understanding between project teams and business and his work aims at workflow and process improvement.
 It is worth using proven tools for this purpose, which UML and BPMN diagrams that I described above undoubtedly are.
-In my daily work, they allow me to find a common language for project and business teams.
+In my daily work as business analyst, they allow me to find a common language for project and business teams.
 Thanks to this, both business analysts, developers and clients have no doubt what the point of the project is.

 She has been working in the area of business and system analysis for 8 years now, mainly in the financial industry.
 Supports banks, leasing and insurance companies.
 As part of implemented projects, invariably searches for a logic and sense.
 In priviate life, she doesn't run.